Lord-Mendoza/reactwiki/docs/reactComponents/All/README.txt

 To use all of the available components:
--copy *.js files to your src folder
+-copy *.js and *.css files to your src folder

 -You need to include the following on your package.json "dependencies": {